-- 1. Please refer to Appendix E on how to install ActiveX - 2.
+- 1. Please refer to the appendix on how to install ActiveX, including 1.)
+Install to the Web Server, and 2.)
+Install to your Local PC. - 2.
 The administrator has the authority to set the upload/e-mail video function through the setting in the Upload/E-mail option under Configuration.